Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Constraints and prospects in low-energy experiments

 In principle, the effective Lagrangian in Eq.~\eqref{eq:L_PV} has left- and right-handed contributions.
-However, the severe constraints in Eq.~\eqref{eq:cLFV-constraints} from the searches for $\mu \to eee$ and $\mu \to e\gamma$ imply that both the couplings $(f_L)_{ee}$ and $(f_L)_{e\mu}$ are tiny or $\delta^{\pm\pm}_L$ is heavy~\footnote{The couplings $(f_L)_{ee}$ and $(f_L)_{e\mu}$ are correlated with the neutrino masses and PMNS matrix in the type-II seesaw dominance scenario, so that $(f_L)_{ee}\sim (f_L)_{e\mu}$ is expected.}.
+However, the severe constraints in Eq.~\eqref{eq:cLFV-constraints} from the searches for $\mu \to eee$ and $\mu \to e\gamma$ imply that both the couplings $(f_L)_{ee}$ and $(f_L)_{e\mu}$ are tiny or $\delta^{\pm\pm}_L$ is heavy.
 Therefore, only the contribution from $\delta_R^{\pm\pm}$ will be considered in light of the MOLLER prospect. \\

 We can directly match the corresponding expressions in Eq.~\eqref{eq:L_PV} with Eq.~\eqref{eq:4fermi}, where the effective mass scale is $\Lambda=M_{\delta_R^{\pm\pm}}$ and the effective couplings are $|g_{RR}|^2=2|\fRee|^2$ and $g_{LL}=0$.
 Therefore, the parity-violating precision measurement would constrain the ratio between the right-handed doubly-charged scalar mass $M_{\delta_R^{\pm\pm}}$ and its Yukawa coupling to electrons $(f_R)_{ee}$~\cite{MOLLER:2014iki},